-PLEASE NOTE: the contents of this page were up to date at the time of publication.
-Contact THT Direct for a referral to an immigration solicitor who will be able to advise you.
+PLEASE NOTE: we're in the process of reviewing this page.
+Contact THT Direct on 0808 802 1221 for a referral to an immigration solicitor who will be able to advise you.

 From April 2000, most asylum seekers don’t have access to public funds and must claim asylum support instead.
 You can apply for asylum support using an ASF1 form.